skip to main

 Western North Carolina

-To extend passenger rail service to Asheville and western North Carolina, the N.C.
-Department of Transportation, in March 2001, adopted a phased plan that includes renovating or building train stations that incorporate other community uses.
+To extend passenger rail service to Asheville and western North Carolina, NCDOT, in March 2001, adopted a plan that includes renovating or building train stations that incorporate other community uses such as mobility hubs that provide additional modes of transportation.

-NCDOT works with communities on station and rail safety improvements while identifying funding to restore passenger rail service to the western part of the state.
+NCDOT continues to work with communities on station and rail safety improvements while identifying federal, state and local funding to restore passenger rail service to the western part of the state.

 Commuter Services